katerynaf/security/README.md

 #### Development

 In a development environment, importing this module will automatically encrypt all of the raw files listed in RAW_FILES, and save an encrypted version of each file to disk.
-I suggest you add _ as a prefix before each raw file name (for unencrypted and thus insecure information).
-Then add _* to your .gitignore file, and git will automatically exclude files starting with _ from your repository.
-The default configurations refers to the file: _passwords.py
+I suggest you add _ before each raw file name (indicating insecure information), and then add _* to your .gitignore file.
+Doing so will make GIT automatically exclude those secret files (files starting with _) from your repository.
+For example, security.py is configured by default to process the raw file _passwords.py (this file IS included in this repo for demonstration purposes, but should otherwise be excluded from your own repo).

 #### Production